 Some say 'It's a pile of old stones.
 What's the fuss?'

 Most say Garn Goch is one of about 700 Iron Age hillforts in Wales, so nothing special.

 We say it's not only far more ancient, and far more interesting, but also unique.

 We agree with Cadw, Wales' authority on ancient monuments, that it's prehistoric, and deserves to be a national archaeological priority.

-they were assembled from about 5,800 years ago (2,000 years before the Iron Age) for religious, not military, purposes
+They were assembled from about 5,700 years ago (perhaps 3,000 years before the Iron Age) for religious, not military, purposes

 To be fair, you’re probably thinking ‘Really?
 The Largest Ancient Stone Monument In Britain?
 Is that even likely?’

 But then, Waun Mawn was once the largest stone circle in Britain and a significant pilgrimage centre before being left to sheep and cattle for thousands of years.

 A recent prime time BBC programme has confirmed it as the 'Original' Stonehenge, so who knows what people will be saying about Garn Goch in years to come?